Webinars

 “Serious, Constant Desire: Joy in C.S.
 Lewis’ The Great Divorce” – A Webinar with Joy Marie Clarkson

 Joy Marie Clarkson is a research associate in theology and literature at King’s College London.
-She is the Books and Culture Editor for Plough Quarterly, and hosts a popular podcast about culture and theology called “Speaking with Joy.”
-She wrote Aggressively Happy: A Realist’s Guide to Believing In the Goodness of Life, and her next book You Are a Tree: And Other Metaphors to Nourish Life, Thought, and Prayer comes out in 2024.
+She is the Books and Culture Editor for Plough Quarterly, and hosts a popular podcast and Substack about culture and theology called “Speaking with Joy.”
+She wrote Aggressively Happy: A Realist’s Guide to Believing In the Goodness of Life, and her second book You Are a Tree: And Other Metaphors to Nourish Life, Thought, and Prayer was released in 2024.

 “Substituting the Sign for the Symbol” – A Webinar with Sørina Higgins